sin-x/HackerRank-FPGA-Interview/8-State_Machine.md

 - [ ] 5

+### Question 4
-##### 4) How many registers would it take to implement the FrameChecker module if the state machine uses grey encoding?
+**How many registers would it take to implement the FrameChecker module if the state machine uses grey encoding?**
 ```
 module FrameChecker (
     input logic Clk,